Regulations (Standards - 29 CFR) - Table of Contents|

 | GPO Source:||e-CFR|

 Upon receipt of a complaint in the investigating office, OSHA will notify the respondent of the filing of the complaint, of the allegations contained in the complaint, and of the substance of the evidence supporting the complaint.
-Such materials will be redacted, if necessary, in accordance with the Privacy Act of 1974, 5 U.S.C.
+Such materials will be redacted, if necessary, consistent with the Privacy Act of 1974, 5 U.S.C.
 552a, and other applicable confidentiality laws.
-OSHA will also notify the respondent of its rights under paragraphs (b) and (f) of this section and § 1985.110(e).
+OSHA will also notify the respondent of its rights under paragraphs (b) and (f) of this section and paragraph (e) of § 1985.110.
 OSHA will provide an unredacted copy of these same materials to the complainant (or the complainant's legal counsel if complainant is represented by counsel) and to the Bureau.

 Within 20 days of receipt of the notice of the filing of the complaint provided under paragraph (a) of this section, the respondent and the complainant each may submit to OSHA a written statement and any affidavits or documents substantiating its position.
 Within the same 20 days, the respondent and the complainant each may request a meeting with OSHA to present its position.